Should You Buy Flying Blue miles?

 Buying Flying Blue miles rarely makes financial sense.
 Standard purchases cost €0.028/mile, but typical redemptions are worth only €0.012/mile.
 Even with an 80% bonus (€0.016/mile), you need a high-value Business Class redemption to break even.
 Transfer partners are almost always better.

-The Math Problem with Buying Miles
+The Math Problem with Buying miles

 The fundamental issue is simple: miles typically cost more to buy than they are worth when redeemed.
 Here is the breakdown: